petrikaj/lappaa/compare/lappaa-vs-loom.md

 **Loom** acts as a hosting platform.
 When you finish recording, the video is uploaded to Loom's cloud servers.
 You share a link, and the recipient watches the video on Loom's website, where they can leave timestamped comments and reactions.

 **Lappaa** acts as an originator tool.
-When you finish recording, it exports a standard video file directly to your device.
+When you finish recording, it exports a standard video file (`.mp4`) directly to your device.
 You can then share this file natively on messaging apps (WhatsApp, Signal, iMessage) or social platforms (LinkedIn, Instagram, TikTok).
 The recipient watches the video directly in their feed or chat, without clicking an external link.

+---

+## The "One-Take" Philosophy

+Both tools share a core philosophy: **recording should be fast, and editing should be minimal.**

+**Loom** encourages a raw, authentic feel for workplace communication — you record, maybe trim the ends, and share.

+**Lappaa** brings this exact philosophy to social media and professional networking.
+Instead of opening a multi-clip editor like CapCut or Edits, you set your visual look once as a saved template in Lappaa.
+Then, every time you want to post: record, trim, and export.
+It brings the speed of an async workplace tool to the aesthetic requirements of social platforms.

 ---